Skip to main content

 Moderator: Adam Gee, Head of DC Masterschool

-Speaker: Serena Jones, The B1M (UK)
+Fireside chat with: Serena Jones, The B1M (UK) and Justin Crosby, TellyCast

 YouTube is now a proven marketplace for catalogue content, giving producers the chance to breathe new life into their archives.
 In this session, leaders in YouTube catalogue monetisation share insights on rights strategies, packaging, optimisation and revenue models that can turn back catalogues into long-term digital assets - and reboot long forgotten content.